briandrum/codes.forchagrin.com/_chapters/chapter-1519-fireworks.md

 as authorized by Ohio R.C.
 [3743.44][ORC Section 3743.44], a resident of this State as authorized by Ohio R.C.
 [3743.45][ORC Section 3743.45], or a licensed exhibitor of fireworks as authorized by Ohio R.C.
-[3743.50][ORC Section 3743.50] to 3743.55 and [Section 1519.02][CF Section 1519.02] of this Chapter 1519 and except as provided in [Section 1519.05][CF Section 1519.05] of this Chapter 1519.
+[3743.50][ORC Section 3743.50] to 3743.55 and [Section 1519.02][CFCO 1519.02] of this Chapter 1519 and except as provided in [Section 1519.05][CFCO 1519.05] of this Chapter 1519.

-2. _(b)_ Except as provided in [Section 1519.05][CF Section 1519.05] and except
+2. _(b)_ Except as provided in [Section 1519.05][CFCO 1519.05] and except for
-for licensed exhibitors of fireworks authorized to conduct a fireworks exhibition pursuant to Ohio R.C.
-[3743.50][ORC Section 3743.50] to 3743.55 and [Section 1519.02][CF Section 1519.02] of this Chapter 1519, no person shall discharge, ignite or explode any fireworks in this Municipality, including a prohibition of the discharge, ignition or explosion of fireworks purchased pursuant to Section R. C. 3743.45, intending to prohibit the discharge, ignition or explosion of fireworks on private property on any of the days set forth in Ohio R.C.
+licensed exhibitors of fireworks authorized to conduct a fireworks exhibition pursuant to Ohio R.C.
+[3743.50][ORC Section 3743.50] to 3743.55 and [Section 1519.02][CFCO 1519.02] of this Chapter 1519, no person shall discharge, ignite or explode any fireworks in this Municipality, including a prohibition of the discharge, ignition or explosion of fireworks purchased pursuant to Section R.
+C. 3743.45, intending to prohibit the discharge, ignition or explosion of fireworks on private property on any of the days set forth in Ohio R.C.
 [3743.45(b)][ORC Section 3743.45].\
 ([Ord.
 2022-05.
-Passed 3-14-22.][])
+Passed 3-14-22.][CFO 2022-05])

 3. _(c)_ No person shall use in a theater or public hall, what is technically known as fireworks showers, or a mixture containing potassium chlorate and